Discover Kakheti | What to see in Georgia’s premier wine region

 MARVEL AT MEDIEVAL VESTIGES AT MANAVI CASTLE

-In true castle fashion the complex appears way more impressive from afar than up close.
-Besides sections of the outer wall and a few reconstructed chapels (that are still being used) there is not much to write home about.
+Towering above the main highway between Sighnaghi and Tbilisi, at first sight, Manavi Castle might seem dismissible.
+In true castle fashion, the ruins appear vastly more impressive from afar than up close, and bar a few crumbling sections of the outer wall and a couple reconstructed chapels, there is not much to write home about.

 a Medieval Georgian tomb stone surrounded by dry grass